Task 6

 You can find a lot of things about love in the poem.

-Thou blind fool, Love, what dost thou to mine eyes)
+(Thou blind fool, Love, what dost thou to mine eyes)

 This poem isn't really flattering the 'dark lady'.
 For instance, it intends that she is a prostitute;

-Be anchored in the bay where all men ride)(Which my heart knows the wide world's common place?)
+(Be anchored in the bay where all men ride)(Which my heart knows the wide world's common place?)

 I find this poem really negative and maybe even hateful about this 'dark lady', because he calls her a prostitute, a 'common place' where all men have access.
 He also calls her a "false plague" and says that she has a "foul face".

+2. What is your personal opinion about your chosen sonnet?
+Explain in about 20 words.
 I understood it a lot better than the first poem, but I don't get why he would say this kind of stuff about the 'dark lady'.
 I don't like the negative things that he says about this lady.

 SONNET 139